gohugoio/hugo/content/en/templates/shortcode-templates.md

 {{ .Get 1 }}
 ```

-`with` is great when the output depends on a parameter being set:
+`with` is great when the output depends on a argument being set:

 ```go-html-template
 {{ with .Get "class" }} class="{{ . }}"{{ end }}
 ```

-`.Get` can also be used to check if a parameter has been provided.
+`.Get` can also be used to check if a argument has been provided.
 This is
 most helpful when the condition depends on either of the values, or both:

 ```go-html-template